datascientest-fastAPI-project-group-25/fastAPI-project-app/README.md

    - Adminer: http://db.localhost

 2. **Configuration**:
-   - The routing is handled by nginx in production
+   - The routing is handled by Traefik reverse proxy
-   - Local development can use the same pattern with appropriate hosts file entries
+   - Local development uses Traefik with appropriate hosts file entries
-   - CORS is configured to allow cross-subdomain communication
+   - CORS is configured in Traefik to allow cross-subdomain communication

 3. **Adding a Host Entry (Local Development)**:
    ```bash